 Opioids

 Opioids are painkillers and are used to treat all sorts of chronic and severe pain that people commonly have.
 Everything from headaches to recovery from surgery to those undergoing cancer treatment.
 Opioids are widely used and extremely widely prescribed.
-The most well known are Codeine, Fentanyl, Oxycodone and Morphine.
+The most well-known are codeine, fentanyl, Oxycodone and morphine.

 The scourge of opioid addiction shows up in the dramatically increased number of overdose deaths over the years which increased by 5 times between 1999 and 2016.
 In a similar span, 1996 to 2013, benzodiazepine prescriptions increased by nearly 70%.